michal-mietus/class-files-hosting/README.md

 [Page Link](http://iel4.herokuapp.com/)

-## Introduce
+## About
 This project was created to store all necessary files for school lessons.
 Application is connected to Dropbox API and allow users to store there their files.
-Also it groups them depending on file type, for example images or pdf files.
+Also it groups them into sections and on file type, for example images or pdf files.

 ### Features
 * user login and registration system